undergrinder/Scripts-examples/README.md

 # Scripts, examples #This repository contains scripts and code snippets.
-Descriptions are part of the files, you can find mostly at the start.## Technologies ##* Javascript* Powershell* Sql	* Postgres -----------------------------------------__undergrinder:ghost: - 2018__
+Descriptions are part of the files, you can find mostly at the start.## Technologies ##* Javascript* Powershell* SQL	* Postgres -----------------------------------------__undergrinder:ghost: - 2018__